yukkeorg/update-docker-compose/README.md

 Easy updating & installing docker-compose.

-Attention: This is pnly supported for ...
+Attention: This is only supported for ...
 * docker-compose >= 2.0
 * Linux distributions